Alyssasorensen/datasci_5_statistics/README.md

 Based on the findings, the null hypothesis was rejected, meaning there is a significant difference in patient counts among bed types.

 ## **Regression Analysis:**
+**Hypothesis:**
+The latitude of a geographic location predicts the number of stroke mortalities **Null Hypothesis (H0):**
+There is no significant relationship between the number of stroke mortalities (dependent variable) and the geographic location's latitude (independent variable).
+**Alternative Hypothesis (H1):**
+There is a significant relationship between the number of stroke mortalities (dependent variable) and the geographic location's latitude (independent variable).

+In this hypothesis, we want to test whether the latitude of a geographic location predicts the number of stroke mortalities.
+We will perform a regression analysis to evaluate the relationship between these variables and determine if it is statistically significant.
+This analysis will provide insights into whether latitude can be a predictor of stroke mortality rates.